-- 1) Redevelopment of land for approx 25 housing units will be supported. - 2) Site development should maximise the opportunity to provide townscape improvement to Spital Road and De Montfort Road.
-The existing height envelope should not be exceeded to prevent overshadowing and loss of privacy. - 3) Site has good access to local facilities and services and provision should be made for easy access from the site on foot, by bicycle and public transport to these areas
+- 1) Site development should maximise the opportunity to provide townscape improvement to Spital Road and De Montfort Road.
+The existing height envelope should not be exceeded to prevent overshadowing and loss of privacy. - 2) Site has good access to local facilities and services and provision should be made for easy access from the site on foot, by bicycle and public transport to

-- 4) Car parking provision limited to one space per household to reduce risk of increasing air pollution. - 5) Key water infrastructure runs through the site and needs to be accommodated.
-Development proposals must ensure future access to the existing sewerage and water supply infra-structure for maintenance and upsizing purposes. - 6) The development must ensure that groundwater sources are protected, to the satisfaction of the Environment Agency. - 7) Boundary treatment (curtilage walls, etc.) on the south side of the site should reflect the character of Spital Road.
+- these areas - 3) Key water infrastructure runs through the site and needs to be accommodated.
+Development proposals should ensure future access to the existing sewerage and water supply infra-structure for maintenance and upsizing purposes. - 4) The development should ensure that groundwater sources are protected, to the satisfaction of the Environment Agency. - 5) Boundary treatment (curtilage walls, etc.) on the south side of the site should reflect the character of Spital Road. - 6) Site will require a SuDS plan, a contaminated land assessment and traffic noise assessment, and be developed in accordance with the findings of these reports.